 Donations of Stock, Bonds, & Mutual Funds

 Donating shares of publicly traded stock, bonds, or mutual funds is a quick and cost-effective way to make a meaningful gift to Sixth & I. When you transfer ownership of appreciated securities to Sixth & I (rather than selling them and donating the proceeds), you may receive a charitable income tax deduction for their fair market value on the date the gift is made, up to 30 percent of your adjusted gross income, and incur no capital gains tax subject to IRS deduction limits.

-Please notify Helen Li prior to transferring stock and securities with the number of shares and type of security.
+Please notify Amelia Stanley prior to transferring stock and securities with the number of shares and type of security to ensure efficient processing.

 Gifts of securities that are not publicly traded will be accepted only at the discretion of Sixth & I on a case-by-case evaluation of the conditions affecting the eventual sale of the securities.
 Similarly, if restrictions are placed on the securities by the donor or by the terms of the securities themselves, acceptance of the gift will be subject to prior approval by Sixth & I.

 A bequest gift expresses lasting commitment to Sixth & I and can help keep our cultural and spiritual programming vibrant and accessible.
 A bequest may also help you meet your financial and estate-planning goals because an estate tax charitable deduction is allowed for the entire amount of the bequest.